bem/bem-sdk/packages/config/README.md

 #### `LibraryConf`

-- `path` - to library which should better contain their own `.bemrc` file with their own sets
+- `path` - path (repeating is okey) to library.
+Library should contain its own .bemrc file.
+If omitted path is evaluated to node_modules/${libraryName}
-- the rest fields will have passed to library config and extend `.bemrc` config found at `${path}/.bemrc`
+- the rest fields will be passed to library config and extend `.bemrc` config found at `${path}/.bemrc`

 #### `PluginConf`

-- all the fields will have passed directly to plugins
+- all the fields will be passed directly to plugins

 ## API